tpgmartin/machine-learning-nanodegree/capstone/report.md

 ### Model Evaluation and Validation

+To obtain the best performing classifier I performed a simple form of cross-validation, using the module `StratifiedShuffleSplit` to produce three different test and train sets to run each of the parameter sets against.
+This is to ensure a degree of robustness of the model: A good performing model is not simply overfit to one test/training set.
+For each parameter selection I found the average accuracy and reported the standard deviation.
+In all cases the standard deviation was very small, indicative of a high degree of consistency across trained models.

 The best performing classifier had the following parameters,

-* k = 100
+* k = 7
-* PC = 100
+* PC = 50
 * SVM parameters are any from parameter set 1, above

 These parameters were selected by comparing each trained classifier against the test set.
 These parameters make sense in light of theoretical considerations,

-* The number of nearest neighbours, k, should be approximately ``sqrt(N)/2``
-* The number of principal components account for  91% of the variance, see the "Data Preprocessing" section above
+namely: The number of principal components account for around 90% of the variance, see the "Data Preprocessing" section above.

 See `Train and Optimise Classifier.ipynb` and `Evaluate Classifier.ipynb` in the `code_samples` directory for implementation details.